 • Limited dealer support in some regions

 • After 30 plus years in the water treatment business I have serviced every type of water treatment equipment and I can unequivicably say, "I am not a fan of any of the Autotrol valves".
-Not DIY friendly and just too many moving parts that become problems along with flappers and o-rings wearing out prematurely but I have included it here for comparison and it remains to be one of the top water softener valves used by independent water treatment dealers
+Not DIY friendly and just too many moving parts that become problems along with flappers and o-rings wearing out prematurely but I have included it here for comparison and it remains to be one of the top water softener valves used by independent water treatment dealers.

-4. EcoWater Water Softener Valves
+4. EcoWater Water Softeners

 Brand Identity: Dealer only